 For collaborative papers, we usually list authors in alphabetical order.
-For small-author list papers the following applies: at the start of a new project, the student or post-doc taking on the lead role can expect to be first author (talk to Stefan about it if you aren't sure).
-Stefan will typically be the last author, unless the project is primarily under the guidance of another PI - then Stefan will be second to last and the main PI will be last.
-Students and post-docs who help over the course of the project may be added to the author list depending on their contribution, and their placement will be discussed with parties involved in the paper.
-If a student or post-doc takes on a project but subsequently hands it off to another student or post-doc, they will most likely lose first-authorship to that student or post-doc, unless co-first-authorship is appropriate.
+For small-author list papers the following applies: at the start of a new project, the student or postdoc taking on the lead role can expect to be first author (talk to me about it if you aren't sure).
+I will typically be the last author, unless the project is primarily under the guidance of another PI - then I will be second to last and the main PI will be last.
+Students and postdocs who help over the course of the project may be added to the author list depending on their contribution, and their placement will be discussed with parties involved in the paper.
+If a student or postdoc takes on a project but subsequently hands it off to another student or postdoc, they will most likely lose first-authorship to that student or postdoc, unless co-first-authorship is appropriate.
 All of these issues will be discussed openly, and you should feel free to bring them up if you are not sure of your authorship status or want to challenge it.